Teredell/FCC/Basic Data Structures/BDS README.md

 Lesson 7: Introduced slice() (not sPlice), where we copy parts of an array into a new array.

 Lesson 8: Spread operator to copy one array out into another array is used. looks like this someArr = [...arr];

+Lesson 9: can use spread operator in the middle of another array.

+Lesson 10: One can use the indexOf() method to check if an element is present in an array.